 This manual contains operating and safety instructions, which must be followed to ensure the safe operation and to maintain the equipment in a safe condition.
 The safety instructions are either warnings or cautions issued to protect the user and the equipment from injury or damage.
-Use qualified personnel and good engineering practice for all procedures in this manual.
+Use competent personnel using good engineering practice for all procedures in this manual.